Go Back

 • 1 large egg at room temperature

-• 2 tbsp fresh basil leaves finely chopped
+• 2 tablespoons fresh basil leaves finely chopped

-• 4 pieces sub or hoagie rolls about 6 inches long
+• 4 sub hero, or hoagie rolls (6 inches long, sliced lengthwise but still attached)

 • 4 slices mozzarella or provolone cheese

-• 1 clove garlic peeled, for rubbing toasted rolls
+• 1 additional garlic clove peeled (for rubbing the toasted rolls)

 Method